-When you see your child making hearts on a page and seeing their thoughts come to life, it’s magical.
+It’s magical when you see your child making hearts on a page and seeing their thoughts come to life.

-I’m pretty sure our son won’t be an artist but he most certainly has a heart of gold.
+I’m pretty sure our son won’t be an artist, but he certainly has a gold heart.

 The Mother’s Day Crafts that we made took us about 30 minutes to draw, cut, colour and glue.